Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEAdvertData.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns true if flags are present in received advertising
+This function returns true if flags are present in received advertising data.
-data.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “BLEAdvertData.h” must be included to use the class function.
+.. note :: "BLEAdvertData.h" must be included to use the class function.

 **BLEAdvertData::hasUUID**
 --------------------------